The University of Southern Queensland offers an MPJM program by distance education. It is a program comprising twelve subjects.

 Note: Where exemptions are granted, maximum and minimum durations will be adjusted in the same proportion as exemptions.

 Students must maintain a good standing in this program.
-Those who do not complete the Master of Project Management, but who satisfy all the requirements of the Post Graduate Certificate in Project Management may be permitted to exit with that qualification.
+Those who do not complete the Master of Project Management, but who satisfy all the requirements of the Graduate Certificate of Business or the Graduate Diploma of Business may be permitted to exit with that qualification.